Why did the Titanic sub implode?

-In the days after OceanGate chief executive Stockton Rush and his four paying crew members went missing on their way to the wreck of the Titanic, experts had several theories as to their fate.
+In the days after OceanGate chief executive Stockton Rush and his four-paying crew members went missing on their dive to the wreck of the Titanic, experts had several theories as to their fate.

 Perhaps the group had managed to surface and were awaiting rescue amid the Atlantic waves.
 Perhaps they were trapped underwater within the hull of their broken-down submersible, running out of air.